Isra Hirsi

-Early life and activism
+Early life and education

-Hirsi was born on 22 February 2003 in Minneapolis, Minnesota and is the daughter of Somali American U.S. Congresswoman Ilhan Omar and Ahmed Abdisalan Hirsi.
-At the age of 12, she was one of the participants protesting for justice for Jamar Clark at the Mall of America.
-Hirsi attended Minneapolis South High School, from which she graduated in 2021.
+Hirsi was born on February 22, 2003, in Minneapolis, Minnesota, to Somali American U.S. Congresswoman Ilhan Omar and Ahmed Abdisalan Hirsi.
+Hirsi attended Minneapolis South High School, which she graduated from in 2021.
 She became involved in climate activism after joining her high school's environmental club in her freshman year.

+Hirsi attended Barnard College of Columbia University prior to her suspension.
+She began studying there in fall 2021.
+She was suspended after participating in an on-campus tent encampment protesting the university's investments in Israel and Israel's invasion of Gaza on April 18, 2024.
+Hirsi has said that she will continue protesting until her "demands are met."

+Activism

+At the age of 12, she was one of the participants protesting against the killing of Jamar Clark at the Mall of America.

 Hirsi coordinated the organization of hundreds of student-led strikes across the United States on March 15 and May 3, 2019.
 She co-founded the U.S. Youth Climate Strike, the American arm of a global youth climate change movement, in January 2019.
 She acts as the co-executive director of this group.
+She served as the chair of the Minnesota chapter of the High School Democrats of America during the 2018–2019 term.
 In 2019, she won a Brower Youth Award.
 That same year, Hirsi received the Voice of the Future Award.
 In 2020, Hirsi was placed on BET's "Future 40" list.

-Hirsi attends Barnard College of Columbia University as of fall 2021.

-Hirsi endorsed Senator Bernie Sanders for President of the United States in the 2020 Democratic Party presidential primaries.
+On April 18, 2024, Hirsi was suspended from Barnard College for taking part in what Barnard College claimed to be an "unauthorized encampment" protest on the property of Columbia University in which there were calls for Columbia to divest from Israel.
+She was also arrested by the NYPD later that day and released that evening.